BOSTON TERRIER ADOPTION and FOSTER APPLICATION

 potential adopters and foster homes are screened for suitable placements of

 MINIMUM REQUIREMENTS/QUALIFICATIONS FOR ADOPTION (you need to read these):

-1) You must be 26 years of age or older.
+1) Generally, you must be 26 years of age or older.
+Sometimes we make exceptions.

 2) You must have identification